Mr-sB/CustomizationInspector/README.md

   - MinMax
 * Serialize dictionary class to easy edit in inspector.
 * Redraw `Vector4` and `Vector4Int` inspector.
-* Add Copy and Paste button on `AnimationCurve` inspector.

 ## Effect
 * CommonAttributes